naoisehayes/notes/docs/History/Jarrow.md

 - The leaders presented the case of Jarrow at public meetings in the towns.&nbsp;

-- Many people praised the organisation of the march and the conduct pf the men.&nbsp;
+- Many people praised the organization of the march and the conduct pf the men.&nbsp;

-- The leaders' speeches followed consistent themes: The causes of Jarrows unemployment problems and a call on the government to provide jobs for the town.&nbsp;
+- The leaders' speeches followed consistent themes: The causes of Jarrow's unemployment problems and a call on the government to provide jobs for the town.&nbsp;

 ---

 &nbsp;

 # London and Home